agramfort/mne-bids-pipeline/README.md

 The "system_calibration_files" folder will contain the calibration files (download them from OSF) The "subjects" folder will contain participant MRI files.

-Here is an example of what the MEG folder should contain:
+Here is an example of what the MEG folder should contain if you have 3 subjects called SB01, SB02 and SB03:

 ![xx](https://image.noelshack.com/fichiers/2019/15/4/1554998137-path1.png)

-Then you put the raw data for each subject in their own folder.
-The raw data file name should respect this format: subjectID_StudyName_raw.fif
+Then you can put the raw data for each subject in their own folder.
+You can name the raw data files as this: subjectID_StudyName_raw.fif

-or, if your data has multiple runs: subjectID_StudyNamerun01_raw.fif
+or, if your data has multiple runs: subjectID_StudyName_run01_raw.fif

 ![xx](https://image.noelshack.com/fichiers/2019/15/4/1554998137-path2.png)